Sextuplets (film)

 Sextuplets is a 2019 American comedy film directed by Michael Tiddes from a screenplay by Mike Glock, Rick Alvarez and Marlon Wayans, who also produced the film and starred in the lead role.
 It co-stars Bresha Webb, Michael Ian Black, Molly Shannon and Glynn Turman.
 It follows a man who sets out to find his long-lost siblings after discovering he is one of sextuplets his mother had.

 The film was digitally released on Netflix on August 16, 2019.
+It received negative reviews from critics, who called it "lazy, messy, and deeply unfunny".

 Plot

 Expectant father Alan Daniel's nesting instincts kick in.
 He becomes less focused at work, which frustrates his boss Linda as she'd hoped he'd soon become a partner.
 She is very displeased when he brings up paternity leave.

 At his wife Marie's sonogram, the obstetrician asks for Alan's family medical history but he cannot provide it as he was given up at birth.
 He decides to seek his birth mother, so enlists his disapproving judge father-in-law's help in accessing the sealed adoption records.

 Now, with his birth mother's name and address, Alan seeks her out.
 Russell answers the door, who turns out to share his birthday and is unaware of his twin brother.
 Alan comes across a surprising newspaper article hidden down a vent that they were sextuplets.

 Russell decides to accompany Alan on a road trip to find the others before Alan's baby is born.
 On the way they discover they have things in common, like favorite sitcoms and food tastes.
 After hours driving, Alan pulls off the road to rest, as Russell doesn't drive.

-Waking up in a field, they have to hurry from a bull that Russell inadvertently anger.
+Waking up in a field, they have to hurry from a bull that Russell inadvertently angers.
 Alan's new vehicle gets damaged in the process.
 Dawn is an exotic dancer serving time in an Alabama women's prison for an aggravated assault from a lap dance, and asks Alan to pay her bail of 10,000.

 Ethan, upon getting details from Alan as he's a hustler, tries to steal his identity.
 He goes to his office, taking what he can, and manages to fool both a coworker and boss he's Alan.
 This, although he dresses and talks like a '70s pimp.
 He enters Linda's office demanding an advance.
 Although initially angered, Linda is finally turned on by his aggression.

 On the road to visit Baby Pete in Mississippi, Alan, Russell and Dawn stop at a roadside convenience store.
 Two rednecks she was heavily flirting with come at them after clumsy Russell accidentally breaks off their truck's side mirror.
 It's Alan's nose that they break.